15 Free Summer Reading Log Printables

 A summer book log is a great way to encourage your child to read more while also developing good habits, fostering a love of learning, and bonding with your child all at the same time.
 It’s also a fun way for them to track their progress and see how much they’ve accomplished by the end of the summer.

-Plus, our free printable summer reading log makes it easy for you to get started—just print out one copy of this free printable pack for each child and let them fill it out as they read.
+Plus, our free printable summer reading log makes it easy for you to get started—print out one copy of this free printable pack for each child and let them fill it out as they read.
 This is an easy way to keep track of the books your child reads this summer.

 Leave a Reply